-Pulmonary arterial hypertension (PAH) classified as WHO functional class II and III
+Pulmonary arterial hypertension (PAH) functional class (FC) II to III

 Active Ingredient: Ambrisentan